eProsima/Fast-DDS-docs/docs/fastddsgen/usage/usage.rst

    * - -python
      - Generates source code and a CMake solution to compile a library containing the data types |br|
        Python bindings required to run a *Fast DDS* Python-based application.
-       This option is |br|
+       This option is incompatible with `-example`.
-       incompatible with the `-example` and `-typeobject` ones.
    * - -replace
      - Replaces the generated source code files even if they exist.
    * - -t <directory>
      - Sets a specific directory as a temporary directory.
-   * - -typeobject
-     - Generates `TypeObject` files for the IDL provided and modifies MyType constructor to |br|
-       register the TypeObject representation into the factory.
    * - -typeros2
-     - Generates type naming compatible with ROS 2
+     - Generates type naming compatible with ROS 2.
+   * - -typesc
+     - Generates string and sequence types compatible with C.
    * - -version
      - Shows the current version of eProsima *Fast DDS-Gen*.